kondratkoj/todo_list/README.md

 For example: index.js runs `initDisplay(onTodoSubmit, selectAllTodos)`.
 When the All Todos button (built by display.js) is clicked, it runs `selectAllTodos` (defined in controller.js), which sets `activeProject` to `null` and calls `renderCurrentView()`.
 That sees no active project and calls `displayAllTodos`, passing in `onDeleteTodo` and `onToggleTodo` — which display.js attaches to each todo's delete button and completed checkbox as it renders them.

+Overall this project took me about six days of fumbling confusion, punctuated by short bouts of understanding where and how to implement the next feature.
+I spent more time chasing bugs and figuring out errors than I did writing code.
+It was an incredible learning project and I'm very proud of how it turned out.